codeHusky/laptips/contributing.md

 ## Aliases
 You can create aliases for quick access to resources in the `aliases.json` file.
 These should be created sparingly and should always point to the most up-to-date information that's relevant to the alias URL.
 For example, `/legion-7` should point to the current year's page for the Lenovo Legion 7.

+**Aliases should generally only be used on the root level.
+Avoid putting more than one slash in your alias.**

 This is an example file demonstrating a few aliases.
 If this format is confusing, please familiarize yourself with the syntax in JSON files.
 ```json
 {